top of page

 After Ballycarbery Castle we travelled 45km down to the bottom of the Ring of Kerry and started to head back up again.
 Here are some shots of the scenery, including glimpses of the Wild Atlantic Way.
 Again, a stunning but rather desolate beauty to the place.

-We braved the cold weather to have a poke around Staigue Stone Fort, a ruined stone ringfort thought to have been built during the late Iron Age - so somewhere between 300 and 400 AD - as a defensive stronghold for a local lord or king.
+We braved the cold weather to have a poke around Staigue Stone Fort, a ruined stone ringfort thought to have been built during the late Iron Age - so somewhere between AD 300 and 400 - as a defensive stronghold for a local lord or king.
 We were the only people there, adding a few euros to the honesty box at the fort's entrance.

 Our final bit of driving saw us head 58km back up to Killarney National Park where we had started our journey around the Ring of Kerry.
 We stopped a few times for photos of the stunning landscape.

-Once back in the Killarney National Park, the landscapes become lush and green again.
+Once back in Killarney National Park, the landscapes become lush and green again.
 We stopped at Torc Waterfall for our penultimate wandering on the Ring of Kerry.
 The waterfall is 20 metres high and is formed by the Owengariff River.
 Its Irish name, Easach Toirc, means 'cascade of the wild boar'.
 The waterfall sits on a geological fault - the Muckross to Millstreet Fault line - and the base of Torc Mountain is thought to be 400 million years old.
+The waterfall is 7km from Killarney and only a 200 metre walk from the car park by way of a stone path of around 100 steps.

 A further 2.5km along the road back to Killarney is Muckross House, our last stop for the day.
 The house and grounds sit on the tiny Muckross Peninsula between the lake of the same name and Lough Leane, two of the lakes near Killarney.